MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-a-specific-finder-method.md

 ms.workload:
   - "office"
 ---
-# How to: Add a Specific Finder Method
+# How to: Add a specific Finder method
   You can return a single entity instance by creating a *Specific Finder* method.
 The Business Data Connectivity (BDC) service executes the Specific Finder method when a user chooses an entity in a business data web part or external list.
 For more information, see [Designing a Business Data Connectivity Model](../sharepoint/designing-a-business-data-connectivity-model.md).

-### To create a Specific Finder method
+### To create a specific Finder method

 1. On the BDC designer, choose an entity.